Continuing Education

 Course programme

-This one and a half day course aims to provide an overview on the application of online biomonitoring and in situ bioassays to monitor water, soil and sediment quality.
+This one and a half day course aims to provide an overview of the application of various online tools for environmental monitoring of water quality.
+The tools presented range from online biomonitoring over online chemical monitoring and online flow cytometry to online sensors.

-An overview of both methods will be followed by presentations of selected case studies for different environmental matrices and compartments.
-In addition, future research needs and perspectives for the application of online biomonitoring and in situ bioassays in regulation will be discussed.
-The second day will be devoted to demonstrating several of the methods presented.
+An overview of the methods will be followed by presentations of selected case studies for water quality monitoring.
+In addition, future research needs and perspectives for the application of online monitoring tools in routine water quality surveillance and regulation will be discussed.
+The second day will be devoted to demonstrations of some of the methods presented.